CaptainCrowbar/unicorn-lib/unicorn/regex.md

 into the output string.

 When the case conversion codes (`\l`, `\u`, `\L`, `\T`, and `\U`) are used with byte mode regexes, only ASCII characters will be converted.

-If a `\x{HHH...}` escape code is used with a byte mode regex, the output is unspecified if the hexadecimal value is greater than `0xff`.
+If the format string contains `\x{HHH...}` escape codes, an `EncodingError` exception will be thrown if the hexadecimal number is not a valid Unicode scalar value or, for byte mode regexes, if it is greater than `0xff`.

 ## Supporting types ##